 - Visa once issued cannot be amended and the visa fees are non-refundable.

 - You should pay the Nepal visa fees in cash.
-Credit card or cheque are not acceptable.
+Credit card or cheque is not acceptable.

 - Visa charges are not applicable for children under 10 years of age, however, they must obtain a valid visa.